Read how the United States Drivers hold on to the top spot after the driving marathon phase at the 2018 World Equestrian Games in Tryon.

 Australia’s Boyd Exell was the overnight leader after dressage with his stunning team of black Warmbloods.
 His total time on the marathon was the third fastest, but his dressage dominance was enough to let him hold on to that lead through today.

-American Chester Weber came into marathon day in second place.
+American Chester Weber came into marathon day in second place at 2018 WEG.
 With his fifth fastest finish, he also held his place on the leaderboard with his team of bay Warmbloods.

 But after Weber, standings didn’t stay in their dressage order.
 Belgium’s Edouard Simonet had the fourth fastest time to move up from sixth to third place.
-Koos de Ronde of the Netherlands had the best marathon time, and that was enough to launch him from 14th place after dressage to fourth heading into the cones phase.
+Koos de Ronde of the Netherlands had the best marathon time, and that was enough to launch him from 14th place after dressage to fourth heading into the cones phase at 2018 WEG.

 The U.S. team maintained its lead after the marathon.
 James Fairclough, the first on course this morning, stayed in 11th place overall.
 Misdee Wrigley-Miller had a slow finish overall that dropped her from fourth after dressage to 15th.